Metropolitanate of Karlovci: History

-Creation and reorganization (1708–1748)

 Until death in 1706, head of the church was Patriarch Arsenije III who reorganized eparchies and appointed new bishops.
 He held the title of Serbian Patriarch until the end of his life.
 New emperor Joseph I (1705–1711), following the advice of Cardinal Leopold Karl von Kollonitsch abolished that title, and substitute it with less distinguished title of archbishop or metropolitan.
 In his decree, Emperor Joseph I stated, "we must make sure that they never elect another Patriarch since it is against the Catholic Church and the doctrine of the Fathers of the Church".
 According to that, future primates of the Serbian Orthodox Church in the new Kingdom of Serbia of the Habsburg Monarchy will bare the title of archbishop and metropolitan.
 The only exception from the Imperial decree was the case of later Serbian Patriarch Arsenije IV Jovanović Šakabenta (1725–1748) who brought his title directly from the historic see of Peć (1737).

-After the death of Patriarch Arsenije III (1706), the Serbian Church Council was held in the Krušedol Monastery in 1708 and proclaimed Krušedol to be the official cathedral seat of the newly elected Archbishop and Metropolitan Isaija Đaković, while all administrative activities were moved to the nearby city of Sremski Karlovci.
-The Krušedol Monastery was bequest of the late medieval Serbian Branković dynasty in the beginning of the 16th century, which was the main historical and national reason for the Serbs to choose this monastery as their Church capital.
+After the death of Patriarch Arsenije III (1706), the Serbian Church Council was held at the Krušedol Monastery in 1708 and proclaimed Krušedol to be the see of the newly elected archbishop and metropolitan Isaija Đaković.
+The Krušedol Monastery was bequest of the late medieval Serbian Branković dynasty in the beginning of the 16th century, which was the main historical and national reason for the Serbs to choose this monastery as their eclessiastical seat.

-Between 1708 and 1713, the seat of the Metropolitanate was in the Krušedol Monastery, and in 1713 it was moved to Karlovci (modern Sremski Karlovci, Serbia).
-The new archbishop Vikentije Popović-Hadžilavić (1713–1725) moved all administration from Krušedol to Karlovci.
-So, the new capital of the Serbian Orthodox Church in Habsburg Monarchy became Sremski Karlovci which was confirmed by the seal of Imperial approval in the charter of Emperor Charles VI issued in October the same year.
+Between 1708 and 1713, the seat of the metropolitanate was at the Krušedol Monastery, and in 1713 it was moved to Karlovci (modern-day Sremski Karlovci, Serbia).
+The new archbishop Vićentije Popović (1713–1725) moved all administration from Krušedol to Karlovci.
+So, the new seat of the Serbian Church in Habsburg Monarchy became Sremski Karlovci which was confirmed by the seal of imperial approval in the charter of Emperor Charles VI issued in 1713.